fortrabbit/blog/sunsetting-freemium.md

 ---
 title: Sunsetting freemium
 author: fl
-excerpt: Yep, we are going to replace our freemium with a free trial model.
+intro: Yep, we are going to replace our freemium with a free trial model.
 created: 2014-03-18
 tag:
   - chronicles